 Casualty Management Assessment

-Knowledge Assessment: multiple choice theory examination of 10, 25 or 40 questions according to class
+Knowledge Assessment: multiple choice theory examination of various number of questions according to class

 We will show you the right answers before you leave, so that you leave confidently knowing the correct responses.

 In each case, candidates must achieve competency in each of the assessments to gain the qualification.
 If you are unable to meet the physical requirements of the practical assessments, you may be eligible to receive a letter of attendance.

 After the class, the Trainer sends the class papers with results and the administration papers to St John Ambulance by post.
 Processing by St John generally takes about a week, but can take more when their work load is heavy.
 So expect your certificates about three weeks after the class.

 Candidates may appeal the assessment decision as outlined in the St John Ambulance Australia (NSW) Code of Practice.
 In the first instance, contact the Bookings Secretary.

 The remaining classes the Scouts' First Aid Team does not teach as a Team (though some of our Trainers do) are Caring For Kids, Family First Aid, Industrial First Aid, Introduction to Sports First Aid, Motorcycle First Aid, and Occupational First Aid.

 – to assist Leaders planning their programs:

 Note: The version dates below are shown in bold red text if less than a week old, or in normal red text if more than a week and less than a month old.